software-students-fall2022/web-app-exercise-team-18-1/README.md

 As a food truck owner, I want to update the prices of items on the menu.

-As a food truck owner, I want to indicate availability.
+As a food truck owner, I want to indicate availability and update my information.